billthefarmer/diary/README.md

 menu.

 ## Swipe left and right
-Swipe left and right in the diary page will show the next or previous day, or in the custom calendar will show the next or previous month.
+Swipe left and right with two fingers in the diary page will show the next or previous day, or in the custom calendar will show the next or previous month.

 ## Swipe up and down
 Swipe up and down with two fingers in the diary page will show the